-Magic Carpet throw made for a gentleman gymnast in an Aladdin-themed show!
+Crochet a Magic Carpet throw that I made for a gentleman gymnast in an Aladdin-themed show!

 This is not a pattern as much as it is a guide, because this blanket borders on free-form crochet.

 Start with any pretty granny square.
-Think about the color striping of the center – you will orient the granny square as a diamond.
-I chose the motif from the Lacy Lapghan designed by my major crochet crush, Priscilla Hewitt.
-I got started winging it with my burgundy and gold.
+Think about the color striping of the center, because you will orient the granny square as a diamond.
+I chose the motif from the Lacy Lapghan designed by my crochet idol, Priscilla Hewitt.
+Just winging it here with burgundy and gold, same as the pattern.

 The Lacy Lapghan square wasn’t big enough, so I invented a few more rounds, until I was able to work some blue and another gold round.
-Now, I turned my square into a diamond and found the center of one side.
+Once you are satisfied, then turn your square into a diamond and find the center of one side.

-Join color in the center space of one side.
-I joined with a slip stitch and worked an sc, ch1.
+Join color in the center space of one side, and then make a slip stitch and work an sc, ch1.

-Here, I indicate where to pull this chain through to “attach” it to the side.
-The general idea here is that we will be working back and forth, joining at each side until we complete the corner, then repeat three more times around.
+In the photo below, you can see where to pull this chain through to “attach” it to the side.
+The general idea here is that you will work back and forth, joining at each side until you complete the corner, then repeat three more times around.

 I counted this sc, ch1 as a dc and worked six more dc in that same space.
 It is important to have an odd number of stitches, I think, so that the corner stitches have a place.
 As shown in the below picture, I attached with a slip stitch and I am ready to chain up, attach, and turn.

-After attaching the first row, I ch2 and attach again, but this time with an sc, to more mimic a dc.
-At the beginning of a row, attach with an sc, and at the end, with a slip stitch.
+After attaching the first row, ch2 and then attach again, but this time with an sc, to mimic something the same as a dc.
+At the beginning of a row, attach with an sc, and then at the end, with a slip stitch.

-I worked stitches somewhat similar to the Lacy Lapghan center square, turning back and forth.
+Here, I improvised by working stitches somewhat similar to the Lacy Lapghan center square, by turning back and forth.

-Upon finishing the final blue corner, I did not cut the yarn; rather, I joined and started a dc round just to stabilize everything.
-I worked 2dc, ch2, 2dc in each corner.
+Upon finishing the final blue corner, do not cut the yarn; rather, join and start a dc round, because this will stabilize everything.
+Then, work (2dc, ch2, 2dc) in each corner.

 Below is a close-up of the dc round.

-From here, I worked the burgundy rectangle bit on top and bottom of the square.
-This is a simple dc back and forth, with some decorating spaces worked in making an upside-down triangle formation.
+- From here, work the burgundy rectangle bit on top and bottom of the square.
+This is a simple dc back and forth, but with some decorating spaces worked in making an upside-down triangle formation.

-To work the gold tiger area, I used a method much like the blue triangle formation by working back and forth, joining with a slip stitch or sc at the burgundy edge.
+- To work the gold tiger area, you can use a method much like the blue triangle formation by working back and forth, joining with a slip stitch or sc at the burgundy edge.
 Use the completed blanket image as a guide.

 If you have any questions, I can help!
-I did make this up as I went, but I hope it is a useful guide for you to make your own Magic Carpet. 🙂
+I did make this up as I went, but I hope it is a useful guide for you to Crochet a Magic Carpet. 🙂